wannesm/PySDD/README.rst

 Command Line Interface
 ----------------------

-A Python CLI application is include, ``pysdd-cli.py``, that mimicks the original sdd binary.
+A Python CLI application is included, ``pysdd-cli.py``, that mimicks the original sdd binary.

 .. code-block:: shell